STRATEGY

 • CTA performance

 When it comes to data collection, we always recommend working smarter, not harder.
-While granular data has its place, focus on the metrics that will have the biggest impact on your business.
+Granular data has its place, but focus on the metrics that will move the business.
+If you're spending more time organising your data than acting on it, it's time to reevaluate the approach.

-Avoid succumbing to data analysis paralysis by choosing a few key metrics to track each month or quarter, rather than trying to measure everything at once.
-Once you've identified trends or opportunities, you can then dig into more specific data points as needed.
+Avoid data analysis paralysis by choosing a few key metrics to track each month or quarter, rather than trying to measure everything at once.
+Once you've identified trends or opportunities, dig deeper into the specific data points that need it.
+The discipline that runs through every Major Tom audit applies here too: more data isn't always better, and more reporting isn't always better.
+What brings clarity is the efficacy of the reports you actually use.

 When building any eCommerce marketing strategy, it's critical to establish key priorities upfront.
 What goals do you want to achieve?
 Who is your target audience?
 How will you measure success?

-If you don't have clear priorities to guide your plans, you may end up being reactive or losing focus.
-For example, you might impulsively start a social media campaign or introduce new products without evaluating how they align with your brand positioning.
-Although experimentation is crucial, having a strong base to work from is necessary.
+If you don't have clear priorities, you may end up being reactive or losing focus.
+You might impulsively launch a social campaign or introduce new products without checking whether they align with your brand positioning.
+Experimentation is crucial, but it works better when you're testing from a strong base.

-So, before you dive in, take a step back to define your overarching eCommerce goals.
-Outline the key performance indicators (KPIs) you want to impact.
-Then, develop focused plans to achieve those goals and regularly evaluate how you're progressing.
-Adjust as needed, but keep your key priorities front and center.
+Before you dive in, define your overarching eCommerce goals.
+Outline the key performance indicators (KPIs) you want to move.
+Develop focused plans to achieve them, and evaluate progress regularly.
+Adjust as needed, but keep the priorities front and centre.

 3. Be an eCommerce technology geek

-High school football teams step aside; technology is where the cool kids are at these days.
-That's right, eCommerce tech is both powerful and exciting.
-From AI and machine learning to augmented reality, new innovations can help boost your customer experience and business results.
+High-school football teams step aside; technology is where the cool kids are at these days. eCommerce tech is powerful and exciting.
+From AI and machine learning to augmented reality, new innovations can boost both the customer experience and business results.

-Every eCommerce platform out there, whether that be Shopify, Magento, WooCommerce, and so on, offers a variety of applications and plugins available to integrate with your storefront.
-When picking tech solutions, always prioritize the ones that give you the most bang for your buck.
+Every eCommerce platform out there — Shopify, Adobe Commerce, WooCommerce, BigCommerce — offers a variety of applications and plugins to integrate with your storefront.
+When picking tech solutions, prioritise the ones that give you the most bang for your buck.

-To stay ahead of the competition, keep tabs on emerging eCommerce technologies and find ways to implement them into your strategy.
-Maybe it's using chatbots to provide 24/7 support or leveraging recommendation engines to suggest products to customers.
+To stay ahead, keep tabs on emerging eCommerce technologies and find ways to bake them into your strategy.
+Maybe it's using chatbots to provide 24/7 support, or leveraging recommendation engines to suggest products to customers.
 Even small changes, like adding an exit-intent popup, can drive big wins.

-Don't forget about your store's built-in tech.
+Make sure new tools integrate seamlessly with your tech stack.
+The easier it is to pass data between your email platform, CRM, ad platforms, and analytics, the better the long-term return.
+And don't underestimate your store's built-in tech.
 If it's been doing the job, you might not need to change a thing.
-But if you do decide to upgrade, take the time to research and consider all of your options.
-Weigh your available tech budget against the potential returns.
+If you do decide to upgrade, take the time to research and consider all of your options.
+Weigh the available tech budget against the potential returns.

 While it's important to keep up with trends, don't implement new tech just for the sake of it.
 Only adopt innovations that align with your goals and customer needs.
-If you do add new tools, be sure to measure the impact so you can determine what's working and what isn't.
-Over time, a mix of tried-and-true and cutting-edge tech is often the winning combination.
+If you do add new tools, measure the impact so you can tell what's working and what isn't.
+Over time, a mix of tried-and-true and cutting-edge tech is the winning combination.

 4. Tap into your buyer journeys

-Understanding the steps your customers take when using your eCommerce store is essential for success.
-Think about each of the touch points a customer goes through from first encountering your brand to purchasing and beyond.
-This includes exploring a product, adding it to the cart, and completing the checkout process — all the way through post-purchase follow-up and loyalty programs.
+Understanding the steps your customers take when using your eCommerce store is essential.
+Think about each touchpoint a customer goes through, from first encountering your brand to purchasing and beyond.
+That includes browsing a product, adding it to the cart, completing checkout — and everything from post-purchase follow-up to loyalty programs.

 Do most customers first encounter your brand on social media?
-Do first-time buyers take the plunge during a sale, or after they've read product reviews?
-What type of content resonates with your customers?
-Start asking questions, and use the answers to inform your strategy.
+Do first-time buyers take the plunge during a sale, or only after they've read product reviews?
+What type of content actually resonates?
+Start asking questions, and use the answers to inform the strategy.
+Our companion post on building a seamless customer journey goes deeper on this exact piece.

-Pro tip: Most businesses are really good at addressing the customer journey to purchase.
-But it’s just as important to understand how customers interact with your business after a purchase, and what will bring them back for another.
+Pro tip: Most businesses are good at addressing the customer journey to purchase.
+But it's just as important to understand how customers interact with your business after a purchase — and what brings them back for the next one.

 5. Never stop remarketing

-Consider how you can use email remarketing to stay top-of-mind and give customers reasons to come back.
-For example, segment your existing customers into different groups and send them tailored emails.
+Think about how you can use email remarketing to stay top-of-mind and give customers reasons to come back.
+Segment existing customers into different groups and send them tailored emails.
+Offer a special discount or free shipping for repeat buyers.
+Share content that's relevant to their interests — products related to items they've already purchased, fresh content tied to a category they explored, content tied to a category they've abandoned.

-Remarketing should never be synonymous with junk mail.
-Make sure you’re only sending content that's valuable to your customers and truly worth their time.
-Your goal should always be to nurture relationships and increase customer loyalty.
+Remarketing should never feel like junk mail.
+Make sure you're sending content that's actually valuable to your customers and worth their time.
+The goal is to nurture relationships and increase customer loyalty, not blast inboxes.
+Aaron Ward, our Media Director, has a longer take on what disciplined remarketing looks like in our paid media Q&A.

 Trust the eCommerce process

-While it doesn't hurt to hope for a quick win, remember that your success will be built over time.
-With the right strategy, team, and tech, you’ll be able to grow a store that stands the test of time.
-After all, eCommerce success isn't built in a day — but with patience, it can be built to last.
+Nothing great happens overnight.
+Growing a successful eCommerce business takes time and effort, but making the right investments upfront pays off long after.
+While a quick win is always welcome, real success is built over time.
+With the right strategy, team, and tech, you can grow a store that stands the test of time. eCommerce success isn't built in a day — but with patience, it can be built to last.

 Ready to grow your eCommerce store?
-We provide all the services needed to succeed.
-Whether you’re needing an eCommerce Strategy, help with paid media, or a different marketing service, we’re here to help.
+We help businesses find clarity in the chaos of online retail.
+Whether you need an eCommerce strategy, help with paid media, or a different eCommerce development, our team is here.

 Selected for you